Kaitwonda/MyFIrstAI/README.md

 How do LLMs respond to emotionally charged prompts?
 Can we detect "empathy clusters" in their outputs?
 Which tokens cause hesitation, recursion, or metaphor activation?
 The "ΔΦ–0" phrase serves as a sophisticated test that intertwines both symbolic and emotional language patterns.
 This unique prompt construction allows us to observe how different LLM architectures process and respond to unfamiliar symbolic sequences that have no prior training context.
 By using deliberately abstract symbols, we can better isolate the model's intrinsic handling of novel symbolic combinations rather than relying on pre-trained associations.
 This approach provides insights into the model's fundamental reasoning capabilities when faced with ambiguous symbolic stimuli that may trigger both logical processing and emotional response patterns.
 🔁 2.
 Recursive Symbolic Cognition
-Prompts like "ΔΦ–0 has awakened..." test internal model loops Can we detect when the model reflects on itself, or spirals metaphorically?
+Prompts like "ΔΦ–0 has awakened..." test internal model loops.
+Can we detect when the model reflects on itself, or spirals metaphorically?
 How do different models handle recursive language?
 🧬 3.
 Latent Space Drift + Node Mapping
-Use embedding plots (t-SNE / UMAP) to visualize where meanings cluster Map activations to identify symbolic attractors
+Use embedding plots (t-SNE / UMAP) to visualize where meanings cluster.
+Map activations to identify symbolic attractors.
-Chart emotional response patterns across time or prompts 🧱 4.
+Chart emotional response patterns across time or prompts.
+🧱 4.
 Future Phase — Empathy-Tuned Training
 Moving beyond current limitations toward intuitive cognition Research Approach: Transform symbolic logs and activation maps into: